TabPFN: One Model to Rule Them All?: Introduction

 \section{Introduction}

 Deep learning has achieved remarkable success in modeling unstructured data types such as text and images.
 However, for tabular data—arguably the most prevalent and consequential data type across science—ensemble tree methods have remained the gold standard predictive modeling strategy, consistently outperforming even deep learning on benchmark datasets~\citep{caruana2008empirical,fernandez2014we,olson2018data,grinsztajn2022tree}.
-This long-held wisdom has now been challenged by \citet{hollmann2025accurate}, who introduced a deep learning method for tabular data, called \emph{TabPFN}, which they claimed ``outperforms all previous methods on datasets with up to 10,000 samples by a wide margin, using substantially less training time.''
+This long-held wisdom has now been challenged by \citet{hollmann2025accurate}, who introduced a deep learning method for tabular data, called \emph{TabPFN}\footnote{The version of the TabPFN model used in our study is the one introduced by \citet{hollmann2025accurate}, referred to there as TabPFNv2.
+While our paper was undergoing revision, the developers released an updated model, TabPFN-2.5 \citep{grinsztajn2025tabpfn}.
+For consistency, all experiments and discussion in this paper are based on TabPFNv2.}, which they claimed ``outperforms all previous methods on datasets with up to 10,000 samples by a wide margin, using substantially less training time.''
 As evidence, they showed that TabPFN significantly outperforms random forests, XGBoost, LightGBM, and CatBoost on $50$+ benchmark classification and regression datasets.

 Beyond its impressive predictive accuracy, TabPFN is claimed to be robust to outliers and missing data, and automatically estimates predictive distributions, thereby providing uncertainty quantification.
-Furthermore, it can support ``data generation, density estimation, learning reusable embeddings and fine-tuning''.
+Furthermore, it is claimed to support ``data generation, density estimation, learning reusable embeddings and fine-tuning''.
 Because of this wide range of capabilities, \citet{hollmann2025accurate} call TabPFN a ``tabular foundation model''~\citep{pmlr-v235-van-breugel24a}, appropriating a term that has been used to describe the transformative role played by large language models (LLMs)~\citep{bommasani2021opportunities} in natural language processing.
 TabPFN shares other similarities with LLMs: It makes use of the same type of deep learning architecture (transformers)~\citep{vaswani2017attention} and the same learning paradigm (in-context learning)~\citep{brown2020language}, which differs fundamentally from traditional statistical and machine learning approaches.

-Given TabPFN’s promising capabilities, the goal of this paper is twofold. \begin{itemize}[leftmargin=*] \item First, we aim to provide an explanation of how TabPFN works that is tailored to a statistics audience (Section \ref{sec:tabpfn}). \item Second, and more importantly, we aim to explore the significance of TabPFN to the field of statistics. \end{itemize}